MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/enterprise-scale-landing-zone.md

 ### Architecture

-The following diagram shows a conceptual reference architecture that demonstrates major design areas and design best practices in an AVD environment.
+The following diagram shows a conceptual reference architecture that demonstrates major design areas and design best practices in an Azure Virtual Desktop environment.

 [![Diagram of a reference architecture for an Azure Virtual Desktop environment.](./media/azure-virtual-desktop-architecture.png)](./media/azure-virtual-desktop-architecture.png#lightbox)